torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

    whichever method is used first locks this in place until :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` is called or the device is :ref:`closed <func-close>`.
-Attempts to directly queue a buffer when earlier a buffer was queued via a request or vice versa will result in an ``EPERM`` error.
+Attempts to directly queue a buffer when earlier a buffer was queued via a request or vice versa will result in an ``EBUSY`` error.

 Controls can still be set without a request and are applied immediately,